timofeysie/acknowledge/notes/Core Java.md

 ###Methods###
 - Overriding Instance Methods: An instance method in a subclass with the same signature overrides the superclass's method.
 An overriding method can also return a subtype of the type returned by the overridden method.
 This subtype is called a covariant return type.
 **covariant return type** when an overridden method returns a subtype of the method in the superclass.

-An overriding method can also return a subtype of the type returned by the overridden method.
 - the version of the hidden static method that gets invoked is the one in the superclass (doesnt this depend if it's called from the static Class or an instance of the class?
 See our notes below)
 - the version of the overridden instance method that gets invoked is the one in the subclass.
 - Hidden Static Methods: If a subclass defines a static method with the same signature as a static method in the superclass, then the method in the subclass hides the one in the superclass.
 The version of the hidden static method that gets invoked depends on whether it is invoked from the superclass or the subclass.